The Quick Guide to Outsourcing HR for Government Contractors

 Solid planning is the key to HR compliance.
 You’ll need a strategy that helps ensure everything happens in line with the rules.
 You’ll also need a plan to for identifying and resolving any breaches.

-Your GovCon HR consultant will help you put the right plan in place to support your team.
+Your GovCon HR consultant will help you create a strategy and initiatives that support your team.
 This plan will be dynamic and scalable, so you’ll remain compliant even when your team grows.

 3. Align HR with business strategy

 HR and compliance can both find themselves in conflict with business development teams.
-Business development teams focus on growth and delivering goals; HR and compliance pay attention to stability and a positive employee experience.
+Business development teams focus on growth and delivering goals; HR processes and compliance both create stability and lead to a positive employee experience.

 An HR consultant can help bring these two teams into alignment.
 They can help business dev experts to understand what’s possible within the constraints of GovCon compliance.
 And they can help HR ensure that they can deliver growth while staying compliant.